Lukashenka's sanctioned «wallet» Shakutsin continues business in the EU in spite of sanctions

 The Shakutsin family spends most of their time in Belarus.
 In the prestigious Vesninka estate in Minsk, they have a cottage, which our experts estimated at $1 million.

-According to the media, the Shakutsins' neighbours include the former head of the National Bank Nadzeya Ermakova, businessman Sergei Teterin, and artist Anatol Yarmolenko.
+According to the media, the Shakutsins' neighbours include the former head of the National Bank Nadzeya Ermakova, businessman Sergei Teterin, and artist Anatol Yarmolenka.

-Moreover, Aliaksandr Shakutsin bought a flat on Pieramožcaŭ Avenue in Liabiažy estate in 2016.
+Moreover, Aleksandr Shakutin bought a flat on Pieramožcaŭ Avenue in Liabiažy estate in 2016.
 Its cost is estimated at $250,000.

-Maryia Shakutsina owns a flat in her home city Žlobin.
+Maryia Shakutina owns a flat in her home city Žlobin.
 She received it as a gift in 2017, two weeks before her wedding.

 It is all about technicalities